Job Board

 Clinical Hospitalist

 The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for clinical hospitalist positions.
-Our goal is to provide these new faculty members with clinical experiences that match their interests.
-Many faculty who are hired as clinical hospitalists ultimately transition to subspecialty fellowships while others remain on the faculty.
+Our goal is to provide faculty members with clinical experiences that match their interests.
+Faculty positions include clinical experiences on the direct care, consult, comanagement, and ED triage services at UCSF Health clinical sites (Parnassus, Mission Bay, Mount Zion, and St. Mary's).
+Positions include daytime, nighttime, and swing shifts.

 Social Medicine Academic Hospitalist